TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators: Introduction

 By giving more control to software, spatial dataflow architectures are harder to program but can simplify hardware and improve efficiency.
-Crucially, \textbf{as the hardware becomes more transparent to the software by exposing explicit cores, networks, and memories instead of opaque caches and schedulers, the dataflow architectures are more predictable than memory-centric architectures.} With sufficient information about the hardware, \textbf{it is easier for a compiler to reason about the performance of different schedules and to deduce good static mappings.} Building on this insight, we propose \textbf{{\loom}, a compiler framework that supports end-to-end execution of tile-based programs on spatial dataflow systems.} Our goal is to let users write kernels in a tile-wise language (such as Triton), while the compiler decides how to map the logical grid onto the physical array of cores, schedule tile execution in time, and orchestrate data movement and reuse over the NoC and distributed memories.
-In other words, {\loom} takes on responsibilities that are typically handled by hardware schedulers and runtimes on GPUs, and moves these decisions to compile time for spatial dataflow systems.
+Crucially, \textbf{as the hardware becomes more transparent to software by exposing explicit cores, networks, and memories instead of opaque caches and schedulers, dataflow architectures become more predictable than memory-centric architectures.} With sufficient hardware information, \textbf{a compiler can more easily reason about the performance of different schedules and deduce good static mappings.} Building on this insight, we propose \textbf{{\loom}, a compiler framework that supports end-to-end execution of tile-based programs on spatial dataflow systems.} Our goal is to let users write kernels in a tile-wise language, such as Triton, while the compiler maps the logical grid onto the physical array of cores, schedules tile execution in time, and orchestrates data movement and reuse over the NoC and distributed memories.
+In other words, {\loom} takes on responsibilities typically handled by hardware schedulers and runtimes on GPUs, moving these decisions to compile time for spatial dataflow systems.
 To support a broad range of dataflow architectures, {\loom} introduces a hardware description that models interconnect topology, memory hierarchy, and compute resources.
-Given such a description, the compiler searches for mappings that balance load, improve data reuse, and respect network and memory constraints across different architectures.
+Given this description, the compiler searches for mappings that balance load, improve data reuse, and respect network and memory constraints across architectures.
 We evaluate our approach on Tenstorrent systems and show that it can match or outperform vendor-provided handwritten libraries on key kernels.